What Work Gloves Do I Need? A Pro’s Guide

 Here are some more considerations before you make your choice.

-1. Knuckle padding – you’ll rarely regret extra padding along the knuckles when the wrench slips or the fastener suddenly breaks loose.
+You’ll rarely regret extra padding along the knuckles when the wrench slips or the fastener suddenly breaks loose.

-2. Hook and loop wrists – for that extra bit of security, consider hook and loop closures (AKA Velcro) at the wrists.
+For that extra bit of security, consider hook and loop closures (AKA Velcro) at the wrists.

 Some gloves offer extra gripping performance with rubberized, non-slip material.